Chapter 6: A Tale of Two Groups#

 Section 3: The Paired Samples T-Test#

-💡 Plain English first: A paired t-test is essentially a one-sample t-test on the differences.
-For each person, calculate (after − before).
-Then test whether those difference scores average to zero.
+💡 Plain English first: A paired t-test is essentially just a one-sample t-test performed on the differences.
+For each person, calculate (After − Before).
+Then test whether those difference scores average out to zero.

 3.1 Research Question#